-Select the images you need.
-To select all images inside the folder, go up to the Edit menu in the Menu Bar and choose Select All.
-Or use the keyboard shortcut, Ctrl+A (Win) / Command+A (Mac):
+Select all images in the folder by going up to the Edit menu and choosing Select All.
+Or press Ctrl+A (Win) / Command+A (Mac) on your keyboard:

 Step 4: Open the File Info dialog box

-Then, just as we did in Photoshop, go up to the File menu (in Bridge) and choose File Info:
+Then just like we did in Photoshop, go up to the File menu (in Bridge) and choose File Info:

 And there we have it!
-That's how to add contact and copyright information to your images in Photoshop!
-Check out our Photoshop Basics section for more tutorials!
-And don' forget, all of our tutorials are now available to download as PDFs!
+That's how to add contact and copyright information to a single image and to multiple images at once in Photoshop!